Close Menu

 Cancer doctors treat acute leukemia in three phases.
 Induction therapy is the first phase of treatment.
 The purpose of induction therapy is to kill the leukemia cells in the blood and bone marrow.
 If the cells die, then your cancer goes into remission.

 Post-remission therapy is the second phase of treatment.
 It begins once the leukemia is in remission.
 The purpose of the second phase of treatment is to kill any remaining cancer cells that may not be active.
-However, those cells could cause a relapse, so the goal is to get rid of them.
+However, those cells could cause a relapse.
+So the goal is to get rid of them.

 The third phase of treatment is maintenance therapy.
 The goal of this phase is to prevent a relapse of the acute leukemia.
 Chemotherapy is the main treatment used during this phase.
 It involves the use of intense drugs and chemotherapy into the spinal fluid.
 Additionally, your doctor may recommend high dose stem cell transplantation.
 It is not unusual for those in this phase to develop severe infections and bleeding.
 If this happens, then you will need to stay in the hospital with IV antibiotics and transfusion support.